oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 # Oracle Key Vault (OKV)

 ## Introduction
-This workshop guides you through the process of migrating an encrypted Oracle database 19c from a local TDE wallet to centralized key management with Oracle Key Vault.
+This workshop guides you through the process of migrating an encrypted Oracle database 19c from a local Transparent Database Encryption (TDE) wallet to centralized key management with Oracle Key Vault.

+**IS IT 60 MIN??**
 *Estimated Lab Time:* 60 minutes

 *Version tested in this lab:* Oracle OKV 21.12 and DBEE 19.28